AsaBarthMaron/eeg_motor_imagery/README.md

 There are three paradigms for this BCI task:

 * CLA - Three class classification between imagined left hand movements, imagined right hand movements, and a passive state.
 * HaLT - Six class classification.
 Same as CLA but with additional classes for imagined left foot, right foot, and tongue movements.
 * 5F - Five class classification for imagined movements for each of the fingers on one hand.

-The first method tried is the winner of the BCI competition IV datasets [2a](http://www.bbci.de/competition/iv/results/#dataset2a),and [2b](http://www.bbci.de/competition/iv/results/#dataset2b)
+The first method tried is the winner of the BCI competition IV datasets [2a](http://www.bbci.de/competition/iv/results/#dataset2a) and [2b](http://www.bbci.de/competition/iv/results/#dataset2b)

 ![FBCSP](https://github.com/AsaBarthMaron/asabarthmaron.github.io/blob/master/files/FBCSP.png)